Cairn Terrier in an Apartment

 Can a Cairn Terrier live in an apartment?
 Cairn Terriers can adapt well to apartment living.
 Their small size and moderate energy levels make them more suitable for smaller spaces.

-With a typical weight of 13-14 lbs and lifespan of 13-15 yrs, the Cairn Terrier requires thoughtful care tailored to their specific breed characteristics.
+At 13-14 lbs and 13-15 yrs of life expectancy, the Cairn Terrier carries specific care considerations that benefit from early attention.
 The following sections address key owner concerns.

 Space Requirements

-Breed characteristics offer a useful starting point, though every pet develops its own individual quirks.
+Breed traits give you a general idea, but every pet has its own personality.
 Cairn Terriers with moderate energy levels strike a good balance between activity and relaxation.

 Noise Level